bnvk/Rebar/README.md

 * **css/**
 	* app.css
+	* guide.css

-This is where your application css files live
+This is where your application css files live.

 * **less/app/**
 	* backgrounds.less